gmostofabd/PIC-Microcontroller-C-Examples/README.md

 }
 ```

+---

 ## How to Use This Repository:

-1. Clone this repository using:
+1. Clone this repository:
    ```bash
    git clone https://github.com/gmostofabd/PIC-Microcontroller-Projects.git
    ```